 Decoding Nutrition Facts

 - Calories: Compare calories per serving to your daily needs.
-Aim for balanced intake based on your activity level.
+Aim for a balanced intake based on your activity level.

 - Nutrients: Prioritize fiber, vitamins, and protein.
 Look for less than 10% daily value for saturated fats and sodium.